knative/docs/docs/eventing/samples/parallel/multiple-branches/README.md

-We are going to create a Choice with two cases:
+We are going to create a Parallel with two branches:

-- the first case accepts events with a time that is is even
+- the first branch accepts events with a time that is is even
-- the second case accepts events with a time that is is odd
+- the second branch accepts events with a time that is is odd

-The events produced by each case are then sent to the `event-display` service.
+The events produced by each branch are then sent to the `event-display` service.

 ## Prerequisites